AlphaGenes/AlphaImpute2/docs/source/index.rst

       -binaryoutput         Flag to write out the genotypes as a binary plink output.
       -phase_output         Flag to write out the phase information.
+      -seg_output           Flag to write out the segmentation information.
       -pop_only             Flag to run the population based imputation algorithm only.
       -ped_only             Flag to run the pedigree based imputation algorithm